usnistgov/KAIROS/README.md

 * Seungmin Seo
 * Oleg Aulov

-## Upcoming Updates

-Grpah G Converter for SDF2.3 will be updated in a couple of days.
+## New in this version

+The software has been updated for SDF 2.3 (beta).

+This is the preliminary scorer and graph G converter.

+The software will be updated after we receive the finalized assessment format.

+The evaluation of scores for TA1 are not supported in this version.

 Graph G Converter can be run by the following command in the `execution_scripts` directory.